History of DJ LeMahieu in Timeline

 January 27, 2021: Signed Six-Year Deal with Yankees

-May 7, 2021: 300th Hit with Yankees
+May 7, 2021: 300th Career Hit with Yankees

 May 25, 2021: Birth of first child

-On May 25, 2021, DJ LeMahieu and his wife, Jordan, welcomed their first child, a daughter.
+On May 25, 2021, DJ LeMahieu and his wife Jordan welcomed their first child, a daughter.

-2021: Batting Average and Field Percentage
+2021: Pull and Opposite Field Percentages

-In 2021, LeMahieu batted .268/.349/.362 and had the lowest pull percentage in the major leagues (at 24.8%), and the highest opposite field percentage (at 35.8%).
+In 2021, LeMahieu had the lowest pull percentage in the major leagues (24.8%) and the highest opposite field percentage (35.8%).